 Deciding what to wear on a long flight can be a struggle.
+It can be a bit of a conflict because you’ve planned this great trip and surely you are excited and are ready to enjoy yourself, but if it’s a long flight then you might have other considerations to keep in mind.
 You want to be comfortable, especially if you plan on sleeping…but you also don’t want to look like you are wearing your pajamas (well, some of us anyway)!
 Some fashionistas out there would argue that you don’t need to sacrifice style for comfort, and I agree with that – to a certain extent.
 However, I’m a traveler first and foremost — and if you haven’t guessed, I’m obviously not a fashionista!

-So while I don’t intend on looking like I just rolled out of bed at the airport (except for when I slept at the airport in Bangkok last week…), I also have no intention on sacrificing comfort in the air just so I can look good walking through the airport.
+So while I don’t intend on looking like I just rolled out of bed at the airport (except for when I actually have to sleep at the airport for a flight…), I also have no intention on sacrificing comfort in the air just so I can look good walking through the airport.
 From my experience of many long haul, red-eyes, and overseas flights – here are my recommendations for what to wear on a long flight.

 “Are You Seriously Wearing That on a Red-Eye Flight?”

 Unlike many people, I actually do love flying.
 Ever since I was a kid, I was fascinated with airplanes and travel.
 In fact, my mom would take us to the airport to watch the planes land and take off.
 We would imagine where each plane was going and where it was coming from.
 And even now, I love people watching at the airport.

 So even to this day, every time I’m in an airport I can’t help but notice people at the airport.

 How they walk, how they talk, how they must feel (by the look on their faces), and of course what they are wearing.
 It’s not like I’m trying to be a part of the “Fashion Police” or anything, but sometimes I’m just in awe at the airplane outfits I see…things that look so incredibly uncomfortable!